Miceuz/SolarCampingLentern/README.md

 I started seeing a lot of disposable electronic cigarettes being used.
 As everyone knows, those devices contain perfectly rechargeable LiPo battery.
 And I've seen them thrown away everywhere - on streets, in general waste thrashcans, etc. While a lot of my friends have successfully refilled juice and re-charged the battery, the devices are not built to last - heating coil dies after several re-uses anyway.
 I have decided to look for a way to recycle those batteries.

-So have decided to make a lantern for my camping needs and also investigate a product parameter space.
+So I have decided to make a lantern for my camping needs and also investigate a product parameter space.
 The idea popped in to my mind during a summer music festival, actually.
 When you camp with your friends and need a bit of extra light in the camp at night.
 It was a sunny summer, so of course I had to have it solar powered.
 Provided unlimited supply of batteries, can it be self sufficient in it's power needs just from solar energy while still being manageable in camp environment?

 It's always a good idea to check what's available at the market.
 Maybe there is a product on the market that does just that?
 Just a piece of my expenses, not worth spending my time?